Position: Assistant Coach

 The 2018 Tigers totaled 47 overall wins, 22 ACC regular-season victories, a share of the ACC regular-season title and an outright ACC Atlantic Division championship.
 Those four achievements were all firsts for the program since 2006.
 Clemson finished ranked as high as No. 12 in the nation by Perfect Game and was also ranked in the top 25 during all 19 weeks.
 The pitching staff had a 3.65 ERA and 21 saves, tied for second most in Tiger history.
 Ryley Gilliam was a second-team All-American and First-Team All-ACC selection who had a 1.41 ERA and 11 saves.
 Ryan Miller and Spiers were also stellar out of the bullpen and were big reasons Clemson had a school-record 16 one-run wins.

 In 2017, the Tigers totaled 42 wins and hosted a regional.
 The 2017 squad was ranked in the top 10 for 10 straight weeks and finished ranked No. 22 in the coaches poll.
 The Tigers were also ranked in the top 25 during all 19 weeks.
-The pitching staff was one of the most consistent aspects of the team, as it easily led the nation in strikeout-to-walk ratio (3.93), while its 8.88 strikeouts per nine innings pitched was its best mark since 1996.
+The pitching staff was one of the most consistent aspects of the team, as it easily led the nation in strikeout-to-walk ratio (3.93).
 Clemson had a 3.59 ERA and 562 strikeouts against only 143 walks.
 Pat Krall, a Senior CLASS Award finalist, was a Second-Team All-ACC selection, while Charlie Barnes was a Third-Team All-ACC pick.